 Pocket: It was a great idea.
 I would land on the tracks, and then I would hop a train home.

-Pocket: I was coming in for my landing, on a nice railroad bridge.
-Everything was going to be fine, and then I saw THE TRAIN!
+Pocket: I was coming in for my landing on a nice railroad bridge.
+Everything was going to be okay, and then I saw THE TRAIN!

 Steve the Squirrel: NUT.

-Pocket: The train was going towards my house so I curled up and took a nap, and when I woke up I was crossing the street where I lived so I pushed the balloon off the car, landed softly in the street, and brought it home.
+Pocket: The train was going towards my house, so I curled up and took a nap, and when I woke up, I was crossing the street where I lived, so I pushed the balloon off the car, landed softly in the road, and brought it home.

-Pocket: It was a very pretty balloon, watching it go across the sky.
-Foley had done a good job building it.
+Pocket: It was a beautiful balloon, watching it go across the sky.
+Foley had done an excellent job building it.